PoohNB/ML-flask-web-application/README.md

 3. edit the model_info in app.py

-   this may look a bit tough , but you just need to add something like this to model_info dict in app.py
+   this may look a bit tough , but you just need to add something like
    ```python
    your_model_folder_name:{"describe":"""
                                      you model describetion